ujjwalguptaofficial/jsstore.docs/src/docs/tutorial/get-started.md

 #### Installation

 The simplest way to install jsstore is by using cdn.
-But since JsStore needs to be executed inside web worker and browsers does not allow cdn script for web worker.
-So the best way will be to download the script directly and use it.
+But if you want to jsstore to be executed inside web worker - you need to download the script directly and use it.
+Because browser does not allow cdn scripts in worker.

 You can download the script from [github](https://github.com/ujjwalguptaofficial/JsStore "jsstore github link") or from [npm](https://www.npmjs.com/package/jsstore "jsstore npm link")